Martha (1923 film)

 Martha is a silent animated short film made by Walt Disney in 1923 in the Laugh-O-Grams series.
-It was black and white, and billed as a "Song-O-Gram".
+It was black and white, and billed as a "Song-O-Reel".
 It is the only film in the Laugh-O-Gram series that is presumed lost, as no prints are known to exist.
+The only image remaining is from the intro.